 With solar power, there’s no one-size-fits-all solution.
 Every installation needs to take into account electricity consumption, geographic location, roof orientation, local permits, and a host of other issues.
 This guide walks you through those concerns and how to decide whether to DIY or to hire a contractor to install and manage your system.
-Once you have a rough idea of how much power you’ll need, in most cases the first option you should consider is a grid-tied system made up of Suniva Optimus 335W monocrystalline solar panels paired with SolarEdge P400 power optimizers, plus a SolarEdge inverter at the heart of it all.
+Once you have a rough idea of how much power you’ll need, in most cases the first option you should consider is a grid-tied system made up of SolarWorld monocrystalline solar panels paired with SolarEdge P400 power optimizers, plus a SolarEdge inverter at the heart of it all.
 We chose the SolarWorld panels to replace our previous pick from solar maker Suniva, which recently declared bankruptcy.
 SolarWorld panels have similar technical specifications and pricing but come with an even longer warranty, backed by a company with a longer history in the industry.

-Suniva panels are efficient, affordable, and backed by a reputable warranty from a company with manufacturing in the US.
+SolarWorld panels are efficient, affordable, and backed by a reputable warranty from a company that has been making solar components in the US for decades.
 SolarEdge inverter components, meanwhile, combine the reliability and cost savings of a traditional string inverter system with the placement flexibility and increased efficiency of microinverters.

 Before deciding on whether we could recommend any components for solar power, we spent weeks compiling statistics, reaching out to solar-industry representatives, wading through specifications, and getting expert input—and even so, the picks we make here represent only a starting point on the road to solar for most people.
 If buying a home is the largest financial investment most people will make, installing solar could very well be the second.
 With that in mind, we didn’t just pick equipment for people already interested in self-installation; we also looked at the best ways to learn about and shop for solar.

 If you’re comparing solar panels, your first consideration should be reputation and warranty, followed by price and, to a lesser extent, efficiency.
 In the past five years, solar panels have started to become a commodity item, with small technical differences that are immaterial to most homeowners.
-The Suniva panels, made at factories in Georgia and Michigan, come with a 10-year warranty and a 25-year power guarantee, though most other top-tier manufacturers offer.
+SolarWorld panels, made in Hillsboro, Oregon, come with the same 25-year power guarantee that most top-tier manufacturers offer.
 But for panels installed in 2017, the company has also extended its material and workmanship warranty to 20 years—nearly double the 12 years of coverage that other leading companies offer.
 Currently around $1 per watt, the price is competitive, too, but prices fluctuate, and a local installer may have competitive costs on a similar panel.
-The Suniva panels are right in the middle for efficiency, not so low as to require the extra space that cut-rate panels may need, but not so high that you’re paying 50 percent more for engineering prestige you’ll never notice.
+The 60-cell SolarWorld panels are roughly 17.5 percent efficient, which is not so low as to require the extra space that cut-rate panels may need, but not so high that you’re paying 50 percent more for engineering prestige you’ll never notice.
 If you can find panels from a similarly reputable company with the same warranty and similar efficiency but a lower price tag, you’ll probably be just as happy with them.
-But the Suniva panels should be the bar that you try to clear as you shop.
+But the SolarWorld panels should be the bar that you try to clear as you shop.

 Every solar-power system requires a second component, called an inverter.
 These devices turn the direct current (DC) that the solar panels produce into alternating current (AC), which is what your home operates on.
 We go in-depth on the subject below in the section about our inverter pick; for now, just know that our pick is a hybrid system that marries the best qualities of the two most common types of inverter, resulting in a versatile, reliable, efficient, and cost-effective source of power.